 CODE SECTION 6055.
 Under Code Section 6055, insurance carriers and self-funded employers must report to the IRS and to covered individuals that the persons were covered by minimum essential coverage.
 These entities use Form 1094-B and Form 1095-B (B Forms) to report this information.
-For reporting years 2019 and 2020, the IRS provided some relief to insurance carriers and small self-funded employers from penalties for failure to furnish Form 1095-B to individuals if certain conditions were met.
-In 2021, this relief is no longer available so employers or insurance carriers who relied on this relief are now required to furnish individuals with a copy of the Form 1095-B by the applicable deadline.

 CODE SECTION 6056.
 Code Section 6056 applies to applicable large employers (ALEs)1 subject to the employer mandate or "pay or play" rules.
-ALEs must report information regarding their offer of health coverage to full-time employees by filing a Form 1094-C and Form 1095-C (C Forms) with the IRS, and by distributing a copy of Form 1095-C to their full-time employees.
+ALEs must report information regarding their offer of health coverage to full-time employees by filing Form 1094-C and Form 1095-C (C Forms) with the IRS, and by distributing a copy of Form 1095-C to their full-time employees.
 The information on the forms will be used to determine whether the employer is subject to any pay or play penalties under Code §4980H.
 It will also be used to determine whether individuals are eligible for a premium tax credit on the Exchange.